-School within a College is a Dual Credit program that provides senionr students the opportunity to try out post-secondary education at a college campus while completing a high school diploma.
-It is an option for students who are not comfortable in high school environment, or students who want to recover credits in order to graduate with their class, or students who wish to persue a college pathway.
+School Within a College (SWAC) is a Dual Credit program that provides senior students the opportunity to attempt out post-secondary education at a college campus while completing a high school diploma.
+It is an option for students who are not comfortable in high school environment, or students who want to earn/recover credits in order to graduate with their class, or students who wish to persue a college pathway.
 SWAC programs are available to students from both the BHNCDSB and the GEDSB and will allow students to

-- Attend a semester at Conestoga College (Brantford), Fanshawe College (Simcoe) or Mohawk College (Ohsweken) - Complete the required Ontario Secondary School Diploma with the help of a Secpmdary Dual Credit Teacher
+- Attend a semester at Fanshawe College (Simcoe), - Complete the required Ontario Secondary School Diploma with the help of a Secondary Dual Credit Teacher